 Even when helmet use is not at issue, negligent drivers and their insurance companies will still make every effort to shift blame for an accident to the motorcyclist.
 This is why you should never give any kind of written or official statement regarding the circumstances of your crash without first speaking with an Atlanta motorcycle accident lawyer.
 Of course, you are required to notify your own insurance company following an accident.
 But you do not have to admit liability or give any more specific statement regarding the possible causes of the accident to anyone without first retaining a lawyer.

-At the Law Office of Rick J. DeMedeiros, P.C., our only goal is protecting your interests.
+At DeMedeiros Injury Law, our only goal is protecting your interests.
 We will conduct a full investigation of your motorcycle accident and advise you on the appropriate legal steps to take, which may include litigation.
 If we do end up filing a lawsuit on your behalf, we will provide you with aggressive representation and fight to ensure you receive compensation for all of your damages, including medical expenses, lost income, repair or replacement of your motorcycle, and your own pain and suffering.

 So if you have been seriously injured in a motorcycle accident in the Atlanta area, call us today or contact us online to schedule a free, no-obligation consultation.